 - Line 2: If you don’t have a business name, leave this blank.

-- Line 3a: Check the appropriate box for the legal structure of your business so the IRS knows how to classify your information for tax purposes.
+- Line 3a: Check the appropriate box for your business's legal structure so the IRS knows how to classify your information for tax purposes.

 - Lines 5-6: Input your mailing address for IRS correspondence.